ahwinkelman/kickstarter-analysis/README.md

 The purpose of my analysis was to correlate success criteria for campaigns based on what time of year Theater campaigns were launched and to break down "successful" outcomes based on the the fund rasing goal.

 ## Analysis and Challenges
+To measure outcomes based on Launch date, I had to convert the date information so I could cleanly pivot out the data by month.
+To do this, I created another column and used the formula ==(L2/86400)+DATE(1970,1,1) to get the date in the format of (MM,DD,YY).
+I then had to create another column to filter out the data by Years.
+To pull the years from the newly converted dates, I used the code =TEXT(J2,"YYYY").
+From there I pivoted out the data with filters by Parenty Catergory and Years, and sorted by most successful months.

+To measure the outcomes based on goals, I created another sheet and measured the outcomes based on different ranges of goal money needed to be determined a successful campaign.
+I had to use the COUNTIFS function because I needed the formula to measure a count if both criteria measures were met.  =COUNTIFS(Kickstarter!D:D,"<1000", Kickstarter!F:F,"successful")

 ### Analysis of Outcomes Based on Launch Date
 ![](https://user-images.githubusercontent.com/107078763/173824774-eaa800f8-a599-4fd1-b544-321d4c3015aa.png)